mkatenelson/rails-validations-errors/readme.md

 Today we'll be focusing on server-side validations in Rails, using [Active Record Validations](http://guides.rubyonrails.org/active_record_validations.html).

+##Airplane App

+For the purposes of this workshop there is a Rails app, `airplane-app` inside the repo that demonstrates the below examples.

+The application was generated with: `rails new airplane-app -T -B -d postgresql` in order to prevent Rails from automatically creating tests (`-T`), prevent it from automatically bundling (`-B`), and set the database postgres (`-d postgresql`).

+>Be sure to `bundle`, `rake db:create db:migrate`, and have postgres running before launching the application.

 ## Model Validations

 Validations provide security against invalid or harmful data entering into the database.
 ActiveRecord provides a [convenient and easy set of built-in methods](http://guides.rubyonrails.org/active_record_validations.html) for validating model attributes, as well as the ability to define custom validator methods.
 An example of a built-in validation: